Styled Mode

 Choose from a variety of pre-styled themes or develop your own..

 PrimeVue is a design agnostic library so unlike some other UI libraries it does not enforce a certain styling such as material design.
 Styling is decoupled from the components using the themes instead.
 A theme consists of two parts; base and preset.
 The base is the style rules with CSS variables as placeholders whereas the preset is a set of design tokens to feed a base by mapping the tokens to CSS variables.
-A base may be configured with different presets, currently Aura, Lara and Nora are the available presets and in upcoming version more presets will be available such as Material Design.
+A base may be configured with different presets, currently Aura, Material, Lara and Nora are the available built-in options.

 The core of the styled mode architecture is based on a concept named design token, a preset defines the token configuration in 3 tiers; primitive, semantic and component.